sdav9375/terraform-sdav9375-waypoint-template-starter-sd/README.md

 # terraform-null-waypoint-template-starter

-The simplest possible terraform no-code module to go with a waypoint template
+The simplest possible terraform no-code module to go with a waypoint template.

+For instructions on how to use this repo, see the "starter" project templating waypoint example: https://github.com/hashicorp/waypoint-examples/tree/project_templating_examples/project-templates/docker/starter

 When you fork this repo, uncheck "Copy the `main` branch only".